Religion in the Mongol Empire

 According to Juvaini, Genghis Khan allowed religious freedom to Muslims during his conquest of Khwarezmia "permitting the recitation of the takbir and the azan".
 However, Rashid-al-Din states there were occasions when Genghis Khan forbade Halal butchering.
 Kublai Khan revived the decree in 1280 after Muslims refused to eat at a banquet.
 He forbade Halal butchering and circumcision.
 The decree of Kublai Khan was revoked after a decade.
 Genghis Khan met Wahid-ud-Din in Afghanistan in 1221 and asked him if the Islamic prophet Muhammad predicted a Mongol conqueror.
-He was initially pleased with Wahid-ud-Din but then dismissed him from his service saying "I used to consider you a wise and prudent man, but from this speech of yours, it has become evident to me that you do not possess complete understanding and that your comprehension is but small".
+He was initially pleased with Wahid-ud-Din but then dismissed him from his service, as he rebuked Genghis Khan's large scale massacres, saying "I used to consider you a wise and prudent man, but from this speech of yours, it has become evident to me that you do not possess complete understanding and that your comprehension is but small".

 Initially, there were few normal places of worship, because of the nomadic lifestyle.
 However, under Genghis's successor Ögedei, several building projects were undertaken in the Mongol capital of Karakorum.
-Along with palaces, Ogedei built houses of worship for the Buddhist, Muslim, Christian, and Taoist followers.
+Along with palaces, Ögedei built houses of worship for the Buddhist, Muslim, Christian, and Taoist followers.
 The dominant religions at that time were Tengrism and Buddhism, although Ögedei's wife was a Christian.
 In later years of the empire, three of the four principal khanates embraced Islam, as Islam was favored over other religions.
 The Yuan dynasty mainly adopted Tibetan Buddhism while there were other religions practiced in the east of the Mongol Empire.